lqSky7/lqsky7/README.md

 I might know some things about android/linux kernels/cybersecurity.

 * 🧐   Interested in Cybersecurity and Biotech.
-Recent focus on Networks.
+Recent focus on DSA.
 * 💼   Student at VIT.
 * 🎓   B.Tech. in Computer Science (Cyber Sec)
 * 🌱   Currently learning about computer Networking from CompTIA